 However, like many things in life worth learning, it takes practice.
 Or at least, practice will help you feel more confident!

 Start by experimenting with small projects that use permaculture strategies.
-Then, collect data: Did the project meet the desired goals?
-Did it increase the efficiency of the garden system?
-Encourage biodiversity?
-Make better use of an on-site resource?
+Then, collect data:

 Don’t be afraid to experiment.
 And fail.

 Indeed, my mistakes have helped me learn!
 I once created a rain harvesting system that included a combination of rain barrels and a rain garden.
 I learned from the process, and then rebuilt it better a second time after observing how it worked.
-See my process in my article How to Build a Rain Garden to Capture Runoff.

 In fact, many people might build a rainwater capture system once and call it done, even if it was inefficient.
 However, efficiency is a primary consideration in a permaculture designed system.
-Observe where resources and labor are being wasted in a system and make corrections, as state above in principle #5: The Least Change for the Greatest Effect.

 I have not failed.
 I’ve just found 10,000 ways that won’t work.” ~ Thomas Edison